cfe84/plaf/README.md

 If you don't want plaf to mess with your markdown, use the `--no-markdown-extensions` (or `-M` for short) command.

-**Build a client-side search index (experimental)**
+**Build a client-side search index**

 Plaf uses [Lunr](https://lunrjs.com/guides/getting_started.html) to build a search catalog.
-If you use `--generate-search` it will build two files:
+If you use `--generate-search` it will build three files:
+- `/search/index.html` which is a basic search page
 - `/search/catalog.js` which contains the search catalog as json (in `const catalog=`).
 - `/search/search.js` which contains the search libs.

-These can be used by adding a `search.md` file in a `search` directory in your folder using these.
+You can customize the search page by adding a `search.md` file in a `search` directory in your folder using these.
 For example:

 ```
 ---